Workflow Parallel Activities

 The names of the parallel tickets are hyperlinks.

-a) Hovering over a link displays a tool tip containing the name/description suffixed by the Zendesk ticket id :
+Hovering over a link displays a tool tip containing the name/description suffixed by the Zendesk ticket ID:

-b) And clicking on a link opens the parallel ticket in a new Zendesk ticket tab :
+Clicking on a link opens the parallel ticket in a new Zendesk ticket tab.

 Blocking Parallel Tickets